roykrishnan/roykrishnan/README.md

   - The goal: Create a better load management system that than simply minutes played.

 Recently finished:
--A marker-less biomechanics scoring system used to replace marker based technology in order to create a better lab environment stimulus for baseball pitchers (CompScore+).
+- A markerless biomechanics scoring system used to replace marker based technology in order to create a better lab environment stimulus for baseball pitchers (CompScore+).
   - This is licensed to Driveline Baseball and is therefore not publicly available.